 - •Level of distress Is patient a trauma victim?
-If ves. see trauma protocol - Provide emotional support to the victim and the family - Contact appropriate law enforcement agencies - 1.
-CHILD ABUSE / ELDER ABUSE / DOMESTIC VIOLENCE: In any situation where EMS personnel knows or reasonably suspects a person suffering from any wound or other physical injury inflicted upon the person where the injury is the result of assaultive or abusive conduct: - 1.1 Immediately notify the appropriate law enforcement agency - 1.2 Reasonable effort will be made to transport the patient to a receiving hospital for evaluation.
-Immediately inform hospital staff of your suspicions - 1.3 Document all pertinent observations on the patient care report - 1.4 Immediately (or as soon as practical) contact the appropriate agency by telephone and give a verbal report - 1.5 A written report for child/elder abuse must be filed within 36 hours
+If yes, see trauma protocol - Provide emotional support to the victim and the family - Contact appropriate law enforcement agencies - 1.
+UNIVERSAL CARE PRINCIPALS: In any situation where EMS personnel knows or reasonably suspects a person suffering from any wound or other physical injury inflicted upon the person where the injury is the result of assaultive or abusive conduct: - 1.1 Immediately notify the appropriate law enforcement agency - 1.2 Reasonable effort will be made to transport the patient to a receiving hospital for evaluation.
+Immediately inform hospital staff of your findings. - 1.3 Document all pertinent observations on the electronic health record. - 1.4 Immediately (or as soon as practical) contact the appropriate agency by telephone and give a verbal report - 1.5 A written report for child/elder abuse must be filed within 36 hours

-► TO REPORT CHILD ABUSE:
+→ TO REPORT CHILD ABUSE: